oemof/oemof-solph/docs/usage.rst

 Once you have create your specific excel reader you can lower the entry barrier for other users.
 It is some sort of a GUI in form of platform independent spreadsheet software and to make data and models exchangeable in one archive.

-See the `example repository <https://github.com/oemof/oemof-examples>`_ for an excel reader example.
+See `oemof's example repository <https://github.com/oemof/oemof-examples>`_ for an excel reader example.

 .. _solph_examples_label: